richardTowers/verify-tech-docs/source/documentation/msa/msaUse.md

 ## Install the Matching Service Adapter

-**Prerequisite:** The Matching Service Adapter requires Java 8.
-Make sure you have the latest version of the JRE (Java Runtime Environment) installed.
+**Prerequisite:** The Matching Service Adapter (MSA) requires Java 8.
+Make sure you have the latest version of the Java Runtime Environment (JRE) installed.

 1. When you have successfully completed a gate review for [Stage 3: Planning](http://alphagov.github.io/identity-assurance-documentation/stage3/Stage3.html), email [<idasupport+onboarding@digital.cabinet-office.gov.uk>](mailto:idasupport+onboarding@digital.cabinet-office.gov.uk) to request access to the secure site where you can download the Matching Service Adapter.
-1. Download the Matching Service Adapter to your host.
+1. Download the MSA zip file to your host.
 It contains:
     * a jar (java archive) file
-    * a [truststore](#glossary-truststore) file and a metadata truststore file for non-production environments (the SAML compliance tool and the integration environment)
+    * [truststore](#glossary-truststore) files for non-production environments (the SAML compliance tool and the integration environment) - `test_ida_hub.ts` and `test_ida_metadata.ts`
+ * truststore files for the production environment - `prod_ida_hub.ts` and `prod_ida_metadata.ts`
+ * a sample YAML configuration file for non-production environments  - `test-config.yml`
-    * a truststore file and a metadata truststore file for the production environment
+ * a sample YAML configuration file for the production environment  - `prod-config.yml`

+1. To extract the files, run the following command:

+        unzip ida-msa-[MSA build number].zip

-1. To extract the files and move the truststore files to the environment where you want to use the Matching Service Adapter, run the following commands:
+1. Optionally, move the truststore files to the environment where you want to use the MSA:

-        tar -xf [filename].tar.gz
-        unzip ida-msa-[xxx].zip
-        mv prod_ida_truststore.ts prod_ida_metadata_truststore.ts [path to truststore directory in the production environment] mv test_ida_truststore.ts test_ida_metadata_truststore.ts [path to truststore directory in the integration environment]
+        mv prod_ida_hub.ts prod_ida_metadata.ts [path to truststore directory in the production environment] mv test_ida_hub.ts test_ida_metadata.ts [path to truststore directory in the integration environment]

-    where:
-    * `[filename]` is the name of the tar file
-    * `[xxx]` is the build number
-    * `[path to truststore directory...]` is the location of the truststore – you specify this when configuring the Matching Service Adapter (see the configuration options `storeUri:` and `trustStorePath:` in the [YAML file](#yaml-configuration-file))
+    where `[path to truststore directory...]` is the location of the truststore – you specify this when configuring the MSA (see the  `trustStore:` fields in the [YAML file](#yaml-configuration-file)).

 ### Versioning

-Typically, GOV.UK Verify releases a new version of the Matching Service Adapter every 2 or 3 months.
-Some releases are essential updates, and we may remove support for older versions.
+Typically, GOV.UK Verify releases a new version of the MSA every 2 or 3 months.
+Some releases are essential updates and we may remove support for older versions.
 To keep updated, contact the [GOV.UK Verify support team](mailto:idasupport+onboarding@digital.cabinet-office.gov.uk) to